xuwang/aws-linux-cluster/README.md

 $ make destroy_<resource>
 ```

-### Use an existing AWS profile
+###Use an existing AWS profile
-AWS profile, user, and cluster name are defined at the top of  _Makefile_:
+AWS profile, user, and cluster name are defined at the top of  __Makefile__:

 ```
-# Profile/Cluster name
+#Profile/Cluster name
 AWS_PROFILE := mycluster
 AWS_USER := mycluster
 CLUSTER_NAME := mycluster
 ```
 These can be changed to match your AWS profile and cluster name.

-## Technical notes
+##Technical notes
+* AWS resources are defined in Terraform resource folders.
+The build process will copy all resource files from _resources_ to a _build_ directory.
+The terraform actions are performed under _build_, which is ignored in .gitignore,
+keepting the original Terraform files in the repo intact.
-* Makefiles define resource dependencies and use scripts to generate necessart Terraform
+* Makefiles and shell scripts are used to give us more flexibility on tasks Terraform
-variables and configurations.
+leftover.
 This provides stream-lined build automation.
-* All nodes use a common bootstrap shell script as user-data which can be customized to do post-boot provisioning.
+* All nodes can have a customized cloud-config file to do post-boot provisioning.
-* The defualt AMI is defined in resources/terraform/variables.tf.
-It can be overriden in module-web.tf and module-app.tf.
-*Terraform auto-generated launch configuration name and CBD feature is used
+* Terraform auto-generated launch configuration name and CBD feature is used
-to allow change of launch configuration on a live autoscaling group, e.g. ami id, image type, cluster size, etc.
+to allow change of launch configuration on a live autoscaling group,
-However, exisiting ec2 instances in the autoscaling group has to be recycled to pick up new LC, e.g.
+however running ec2 instances in the autoscaling group has to be recycled to pick up new LC.
-terminate instance to let AWS create a new instance.